 If you are a genuine hunter or into bargains, you may want to look at Toomer Bros.
 Although Hackett has that quintessential British modern style, it is actually Spanish these days, and for the price they charge, you can find more value from other brands.

 The Italian Options

 To this day, Italians – especially the Milanese – have a great appreciation for quilted jackets.When you are strolling around on a rainy day in spring or fall, you can see these jackets everywhere.
-Hence it is not surprising that Husky was bought by an Italian company.
-So clearly they are an option, but only easily available when you are in Milan.
-Loro Piana offers a a more luxurious quilted jacket as a part of their storm system, which is made of polyester and polyurethane with a lining of 100% cashmere.
+Hence, it is not surprising that Husky was bought by an Italian company.
+So clearly they are an option, but only readily available when you are in Milan.
+Loro Piana offers a more luxurious quilted jacket as a part of their storm system, which is made of polyester and polyurethane with a lining of 100% cashmere.
 Such jackets go for over $1000, even when on sale.

 A less expensive alternative comes from Boggi in Milan, but it is not available in their online store at the moment.

 Valstar usually carries quilted jackets as well although they are a little pricey.